A historical walk through some of the greatest recordings of all time, and how you can recreate them today

 The recordings were made through an early Langevin transformer-coupled solid-state board onto an 8-track 1” recorder, in a house the group had rented from entertainer Sammy Davis, Jr..
 The album was made quickly, but its influence would ripple through the music world for many years.

 Can you get close to this sound?
-RE15s are fairly common on ebay (I’ve bought several), though they probably won’t sound like they did when they were new.
+RE15s are fairly common on Ebay (I’ve bought several), though they probably won’t sound like they did when they were new.
 (A few in my collection actually sound better than the newest one, so this isn’t necessarily bad news, but it’s kind of a crapshoot.)
 Probably the most important thing to do, if you’re after the Brown Album sound, is to strip down the kit and do the unusual tuning thing on the tom.
-And lay off the ‘verb and eq.
+And lay off the reverb and EQ.

 1971—When the Levee Breaks

 Perhaps the most famous sound in modern rock drumming is the locomotive power of John Bonham’s playing on this track from Led Zeppelin IV.
 The circumstances of the recording were, um, a bit unusual.